Chennai Port - Maduravoyal Expressway

 Overview

-The Chennai Port Maduravoyal Expressway is a 20.6-km, six-lane, double-decker elevated corridor built by NHAI, running along the Cooum River from Chennai Port Gate 10 to Vanagaram, with a key interchange at the Bangalore-Chennai Expressway (NE-7) at Maduravoyal.
+The Chennai Port Maduravoyal Expressway is a 20.6-km, six-lane, double-decker elevated corridor built by NHAI (National Highways Authority of India), running along the Cooum River from Chennai Port Gate 10 to Vanagaram, running along the Cooum River and NH-48 to Vanagaram, with a key interchange at Maduravoyal connecting to the Bengaluru–Chennai Expressway (NE-7).
 All four construction packages are awarded to J Kumar Infrastructure at a total contract value of Rs 5,510 crore.
-Construction started January 2024; the current completion target is the first half of 2027.
+Current construction phase commenced January 2024; the current completion target is November 2027.
 This Premium layer on 1acre maps the alignment so buyers can assess corridor proximity and construction impact before any transaction near the route.

 NGT Restrictions and Cooum Bank Exposure: The Construction Risk Facing Properties Along the Chennai Port Maduravoyal Expressway